-Due to the scope, scale and precision of their supply chains and operational complexity, one sector that must pay special attention to short and long term skills gaps, labor shortages and labor continuity is the automotive industry.
+Due to the scope, scale, and precision of their complex supply chains, one sector that must pay special attention to short and long-term labor challenges is the automotive industry.

 According to research carried out by the Automotive Industry Action Group in collaboration with Deloitte, more than half of OEMs and suppliers believe they will face a high level of difficulty if appropriate action isn't taken to close the gap between the rate at which the industry is losing experienced workers and the rate at which it's acquiring new workers.

 On top of this, current labor shortages are creating challenges up and down the global supply chain.
 As if this isn't enough to keep Supply Chain Managers awake at night, ongoing chip shortages have been hammering automakers including General Motors, Ford Motor Company, and Toyota Motor Corporation, and costing the industry billions in lost production and sales.
 Consulting firm AlixPartners estimates it will likely cost the industry $210 billion in lost revenue this year.